Mohy-dev/Graphql_Apollo_Api/Readme.md

 nodemon index
 ```

-Open the url that the server runs on your browser to interact with the Apollo GUI, and you're ready to go, have fun with the queries 🚀
+Open the url that the server runs on with the browser to interact with the Apollo GUI, and you're ready to go, have fun with the queries 🚀

 ```graphql